DirtyRice901/NoSQL-Challenge-Social-Network-API/README.md

 ![licenseShield](https://img.shields.io/badge/license-MIT-yellow)

 # Description
-This challenge is to build the back end for an e-commerce site.
-I’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+This challenge is to build a back-end API for a social network web application.
+Users can create their thoughts, create a friends list and react to friends' thoughts.
+This app uses Express.js for routing, Mongoose ODM and MongDB database to hold data.

 ## Table of Contents
 * [Installation](#installation)